The 2018 Leadville BBQ & Brew Festival will be held June 22-23 2018!

-Music and gorging on some of the best BBQ to be had continues until 9 PM, and resumes the next day, Saturday.
-Starting at 10:00 again, BBQ enthusiasts can again indulge to their hearts desire.
+Music and gorging on some of the best BBQ to be had continues until 10 PM and resumes the next day, Saturday.
+Starting at 10:00 again, BBQ enthusiasts can again indulge to their heart’s desire.
 Music continues at 12:00, with an awards ceremony in the afternoon for the BBQ competitors.
 Food sales continue till 5:00 PM.
 All competitors are requested to be off the street by 8:00 PM.Want to stay for the weekend?
 Plenty of camping, hiking, fishing and 4 wheeling available, for you to explore the surrounding mountains in your own unique way.

 The altitude in Leadville, Colorado, is 10,152 feet above sea level, with area mountain peaks reaching more than 14,400 feet.
 Altitude illness can affect anyone, regardless of age or physical condition, at altitudes above 6,000 feet.
 Be sure to drink plenty of fluids, and avoid alcohol, caffeine, and strenuous exercise the first few days of your visit.
 If you experience shortness of breath, a persistent headache, nausea or vomiting, seek medical attention.